NHS – Transforming Patient Referrals

 Our customer is one of the largest healthcare providers in the UK.
-Employing some 20,000 staff they operate across a number of different sites and satellite units.
+Employing some 20,000 staff, they operate across a number of different sites and satellite units.

 Meeting performance requirements at the right price

-The demand for patient-referrals was predicted to rise significantly, and the process needed modification to properly managed the additional use-cases demanded from the merger.
+The demand for patient-referrals was predicted to rise significantly, and the process needed modification to properly manage the additional use-cases demanded from the merger.
 As part of this process transformation project, the customer was also looking for a cost saving in its technology infrastructure.

 Responsiv created a proposed topology for the new system that could build on the existing investment while leveraging the ability to selectively scale the Responsiv Unity platform.

 The new platform is in production and handling demand of over 10x the original, with only a 1.5x increase in overall capacity/cost.

 Refactoring process code to take advantage of new features in Responsiv Unity

 The NHS technical team has a significant depth of experience and understanding of the Process module technology, and for the NHS patent-referral process.